Advertisement

 What is an emergency fund and why do I need one?

-An emergency fund is a pool of readily accessible cash saved specifically to cover unexpected and urgent expenses.
-It acts as a crucial financial safety net, preventing you from derailing your long-term goals or falling into high-interest debt when faced with a crisis like a job loss, a medical emergency, or an essential home repair.
-Financial experts typically recommend saving at least three to six months' worth of essential living expenses in this fund.
-It should be kept in a liquid account, like a high-yield savings account, where it is separate from your daily checking or long-term investment accounts.
-Establishing this fund is a cornerstone of financial stability and provides invaluable peace of mind.
+An emergency fund is a stockpile of easily accessible cash that is reserved for unforeseen (or unfortunately inevitable) expenses.
+And it serves as an essential financial cushion, shielding you from having to sidetrack your long-term goals or fall back on high-interest credit card debt when the unexpected happens be it a job loss, a medical emergency or a necessary home repair.
+Financial planners generally suggest an emergency fund that can cover three to six months’ worth of essential household expenses.
+It also should be held in a liquid account, like a high-yield savings account, apart from your day-to-day checking or long-term investment accounts.
+This fund is at the core of financial independence, there’s nothing like a peace of mind.

 How much money should I be saving for retirement?